Machine-Learning-Headquarters/.github/profile/README.md

   Can we produce a risc-v processor that uses DDR5, PCIE5, 10Gbe network, and runs C/python without paying license fees?

   What is the fastest way to connect nodes in a cluster that is "plug and play" (just buy more nodes, not more connectors, or bigger nodes)

+  Is it possible to run nvidia CUDA software on risc-v?
+If not what is a realistic alternative to CUDA that is actually competative.
+Is there something close to a drop in replacement?
+What does that look like?

 ## Minimum Viable Product:
   <li>A high speed, low cost network interface.</li>